Human Orrery

-The Human Orrery is embedded in the grounds of Armagh Observatory and Planetarium and provides a unique, fun look at planetary motion.
+The Human Orrery is embedded in the grounds of Armagh Observatory and Planetarium and provides a distinctive, fun look at planetary motion.

 Orrery History